 The ritual percussion instruments: right to left, drum, bo cymbals, guo small cymbals, conch, yunluo gongs, dangdang gong, nao cymbals.

-Over the day the Daoists make seven processions from scripture hall to soul hall and back, as well as processions to the sites of Fetching Water, Hoisting the Pennant, the Invitation, the burial, and so on.
+Over the day the Daoists make seven processions from scripture hall to soul hall and back to Deliver the Scriptures, as well as public rituals like Hoisting the Pennant, Fetching Water, the Invitation, the burial, and so on.

 Relaxing in the scripture hall between rituals, Golden Noble and Wu Mei amused by my notebook.

-Exorcistic talismans are pasted around the house of the deceased.
+Li Manshan pastes up exorcistic talismans around the house of the deceased.

 The wind instruments, 2003.
-The candle wax is used to tune the sheng mouth-organs.
-The dizi flute has fallen out of use since then.
+The candle wax is for tuning the reeds of the sheng mouth-organ.
+The dizi flute has since fallen out of use.